Zheonn/CRUD-Vue.js-/README.md

 <h2> Welcome to my first oficial project! <h2>

-<h3> This is a very simple CRUD that simulates the POKEDEX, so you can add the pokemons you find with their name and a picture!</h2>
+<p> This is a very simple CRUD that simulates the POKEDEX, so you can add the pokemons you find with their name and a picture!</p>

 <h2> How use? <h2>